abaez/docker-starbound/README.md

 ### USAGE
 ou can run this container in 2 ways: `docker run` or sytemd unit service file.
-The two methods need both the port you will be using for the container and the volume location of the `/srv/starbound` path.
+The two methods need the port you will be using for the container, the volume location of the `/srv/starbound` path, and the steam.{username, password} for it to work.

 #### docker run
 To run using docker, naturally you would use the setup below, with of course